U.S. Department of Veterans Affairs

 The commission’s charter is to “encourage the people of the United States to give something back to their country, which provides them so much freedom and opportunity” by encouraging and coordinating commemorations in the United States of Memorial Day and the National Moment of Remembrance.

-All Americans are encouraged by the national Moment of Remembrance to pause wherever they are at 3:00pm local time on Memorial Day for a minute of silence to remember and honor those who have died in service to the nation.
-“It’s a way we can all help put the memorial back in Memorial Day,” said Carmella LaSpada, Moment of Remembrance founder.
+The National Moment of Remembrance encourages all Americans to pause wherever they are at 3:00pm local time on Memorial Day for a minute of silence to remember and honor those who have died in service to the nation.
+As Moment of Remembrance founder Carmella LaSpada states: “It’s a way we can all help put the memorial back in Memorial Day.”